mruiz7797/double-seven-guitars/docs/testing.md

 ## Validation

-A note on html validation: all pages initially had some failures which were educational.
+A note on html and css validation: all pages initially had some failures which were educational.
 A lot were concerned with wrapping a button in an a tag, or vice versa.
 Others were minor issues that could be resolved easily.
+The major issues was the version of bootstrap I was using not validating.
 In hindsight, I should have been using the validator as I went along to avoid having to bulk changes near the end of the project.

 ### index.html html validation